lupyuen/lupyuen.github.io/src/plic2.md

 - NuttX IRQ = 25 + RISC-V IRQ

-Thus later we'll handle __NuttX IRQ Number 45__ in our code.
+Later we'll handle __NuttX IRQ Number 45__ in our code.
 And our Ox64 Serial Console will support Text Input!

 _How did we get the UART Driver for Ox64 BL808?_